runtimeverification/iele-semantics/Design.md

 ## Program Structure

-An IELE program consists of a list of contracts, where contracts later in the list can create accounts with dployed contracts found earlier in the list.
+A IELE program consists of a list of contracts, where contracts later in the list can create accounts with deployed contracts found earlier in the list.
 Unlike EVM, in which a contract is a sequence of instructions, a IELE contract consists of a header giving the contract a name, followed by one or more function definitions and optionally one or more external contract declarations.

 * An external contract declaration simply declares the name of another contract.
 The contract under definition can only create accounts with deployed code being a copy of the contract itself or one of the contracts that have been declared as external (see section on contract creation for details).
 Each externally declared contract should have been defined in the same file and above the contract that externally declares it.
 * A function definition includes the function signature, the function body and whether or not the function is public.
 A function signature includes a function name (which is prefixed by the `@` symbol) and names of formal arguments (which are represented as local registers, as they are only visible within the function body).
 * A public function can be called by other accounts, while a non-public one can only be called by other functions within the same contract.
 * A special public function named `@init` should be defined for any contract and will be called when an account is created with this contract.
 If this function is not defined the contract is malformed.
 * An account to which code has never been deployed contains an implicit public function `@deposit` which takes no arguments, returns no values, and does nothing.
 This function exists to allow accounts to receive payment even if they do not have a contract deployed to them.
 Note that a contract can forbid payments by refusing to declare the `@deposit` function, and explicitly raising an exception if any of its entry points are invoked with a balance transfer.
+* A global definition defines a global name and its constant value (which is an unbounded signed integer).
+Globals are accessible from within any function of the contract and their value cannot be modified.
-* The contract is malformed if it contains multiple function definitions with the same name.
+* The contract is malformed if it contains multiple function and/or global definitions with the same name.

 ## Static Jumps